-With great enthusiasm, Citizens League Board of Directors has unanimously approved the following slate of board candidates, below, as proposed by our Nominations Committee, to be voted on by our members on the evening of Thursday, October 11 at the Civic Celebration.
+With great enthusiasm, Citizens League Board of Directors has unanimously approved the following slate of board candidates, below, as proposed by our Nominations Committee, and voted on by our members on the evening of Thursday, October 11 at the Civic Celebration.

-We’re excited for such an outstanding slate of nominees!
+We’re excited for such an outstanding slate!
 Learn more about them below.

 Chief Executive Officer, Global Language & Staffing ConnectionsKhadija is a successful entrepreneur in the language services, staffing and cultural competence industries, and she has become a leader in creating opportunities for immigrant communities.

 Born in Somalia, Khadija immigrated with her family to the United States in 1996, via the refugee camp in Kenya.
 After learning English in school, she began serving as an interpreter for her family.
 An experience within her family where language became a life-threatening barrier to health led her to pursue a career in health care.

 During college she worked as a medical assistant, then as a medical interpreter, before founding her own interpreter agency, which grew to one of the largest in the state with more than 900 interpreters speaking more than 100 languages.
 In 2014, Khadija sold that business.
 In 2015, she founded a new business with focus beyond language services to include staffing and recruiting, and teaching cultural competence to corporations and other organizations.

 She serves on the board of AEON, Affordable Housing, Minneapolis Regina Chamber of commerce, and the Final Four Impact Advisory Council.
 Khadija attended St. Paul Community College, University of Minnesota, and Harvard.
 In 2017, Khadija was as a member of Harvard Business School’s 2017 Young American Leaders Program.